gislab-npo/gislab-doc/docs/installation/physical.rst

 How to upgrade GIS.lab Desktop?
 ===============================

-GIS.lab upgrade procedure consists from three steps:
+GIS.lab upgrade procedure consists from three steps described in :ref:`virtual mode <gislab-upgrade-virtual>` section.
+Only difference is command used for upgrade, Ansible is used instead of Vagrant.

-1. server software upgrade
-2. client images upgrade
-3. GIS.lab system itself upgrade

-Although, it is possible to run each step separately by hand, GIS.lab provisioner is designed as idempotent task which is capable of both, GIS.lab installation and also upgrade.
-This means, that GIS.lab upgrade is performed by the same provisioner command as used for GIS.lab installation.
-Using GIS.lab provisioner for upgrade is recommended to keep all parts of GIS.lab in consistent state.

 GIS.lab source code update: